-Any MLT-dependency in EPP ionization affects the short-term HO_x and ozone responses in the mesosphere.
-The EPP-related HO_x production arises from H_2O dissociation in reaction sequences forming positive cluster ions, such as $H^+(H_2O)$, and is also linked to the production of HNO_3 through negative ion chemistry (Verronen and Lehmann, 2013).
-The HO_x production efficiency increases with larger amounts of H_2O but decreases with increasing EPP ionization.
+EPP-related production of odd hydrogen arises from H_2O dissociation in reaction sequences forming positive cluster ions, such as $H^+(H_2O)$, and is also linked to production of HNO_3 through negative ion chemistry (Verronen and Lehmann, 2013).
 In addition to HO_x , efficient catalytic loss of ozone requires atomic oxygen which is abundant in the daytime mesosphere.
+Several
-Several studies have reported a diurnal variability in the efficiency of HO_x production and magnitude of mesospheric ozone depletion during EPP (Solomon et al., 1981; Aikin and Smith, 1999; Verronen et al., 2005, 2006; Verronen and Lehmann, 2013).
-The ozone response is dependent on HO_x , atomic oxygen, and electron/negative ion ratio which have diurnal cycles in the mesosphere.

-Considering the diurnal variability of ozone depletion reported earlier, it seems clear that the MLT-dependency of the MEE forcing must be important if ozone data are analysed at a temporal resolution finer than a day.
-However, the CMIP6 MEE forcing is intended for multi-decadal climate simulations which are typically analysed on longer time scales, e.g., as monthly averages.
-Due to the complexity of factors affecting ozone depletion, it is not clear if results of such an analysis are significantly dependent on the diurnal variability of the EPP forcing.
-Assessing this would be essential because an accurate representation of middle atmospheric ozone is crucially needed in climate simulations, e.g., to initiate the dynamical coupling with the troposphere (Andersson et al., 2014).

-In this paper, we study the importance of the MLT dependency of the MEE forcing.
-We do this by comparing atmospheric simulations with daily zonal mean MEE, i.e., CMIP6 style forcing, to simulations using MLT-dependent MEE.
+- 45 studies have reported a diurnal variability in the efficiency of HO_x production and magnitude of mesospheric ozone depletion during EPP (Solomon et al., 1981; Aikin and Smith, 1999; Verronen et al., 2005, 2006; Verronen and Lehmann, 2013).
+This variability is dependent on HO_x, atomic oxygen, and electron/negative ion ratio which have diurnal cycle in the mesosphere.
+HO_x production efficiency also increases with larger amounts of H2O and decreases with increasing EPP ionization. - Considering the diurnal variability of ozone depletion reported earlier, it seems clear that MLT-dependency of the MEE forcing must be important if ozone data are analysed at a temporal resolution finer than a day.
+However, the CMIP6 MEE forcing is intended for multi-decadal climate simulations which are typically analysed on longer time scales, e.g. as monthly averages.
+Due to the complexity of factors affecting ozone depletion, it is not clear if results of such analysis are significantly dependent on the diurnal variability of the EPP forcing.
+Understanding this would be essential because an accurate representation of middle atmospheric ozone is crucially needed in climate simulations. - 55 In this paper, we study the importance of the MLT dependency of the MEE forcing.
+We do this by comparing atmospheric simulations with daily zonal mean MEE, i.e. CMIP6 style forcing, to simulations using MLT-dependent MEE.
 An updated version of the MEE precipitation model includes the dependency on MLT (van de Kamp et al., 2018).
 The simulations are made with a variant of the Whole Atmosphere Community Climate Model, WACCM-D, which includes mesospheric chemistry of positive and negative ions and is designed for particle precipitation studies in the mesosphere and upper stratosphere (Verronen et al., 2016).
-WACCM-D allows for detailed simulations of the ion-neutral chemistry interaction leading to HO_x production, in contrast to the simple parameterizations that are typically used.
-We analyse the monthly mean results as well as the monthly averages at different local times, and discuss the differences in the ozone impact in the context of overall uncertainties in the MEE forcing.
+This allows for detailed simulations of the ion-neutral chemistry interaction leading to HO_x production, in contrast to simple parameterizations that are typically used.
+We analyse monthly mean results as well as monthly averages at different local times, and discuss the differences in the ozone impact in the context of overall uncertainties in the MEE forcing.